manasipatil0109/heartbeat-swen755/README.md

 + The server sends heartbeat messages every second, which the client receives and processes in real time.

 ## Failure Simulation:
-+ Each feature can be stopped by the user, simulating random non-deterministic failures.
++ Each feature can be stopped by the user, simulating non-deterministic failures.
 + The client detects these failures by processing the heartbeat messages and raises an alert when a failure is detected.